 Hey there!
 Apple has just released the all-new macOS Sierra.
 I updated my MacBook Air yesterday and I have been loving it so far.
 Apple has tightened up the Gatekeeper security in its latest operating system and one very visible change is that the option to allow apps from unidentified developers is no longer there.

 This tight security causes some apps downloaded from sources other than the App Store to show ‘this app is damaged’ message.
 Another error you might see is ‘this app can’t be opened because it’s from an unidentified developer.’

 Previously, you could simply change a setting and allow any app to run on your Mac.
 In macOS versions since Sierra (macOS Mohave and macOS Catalina), Apple no longer provides this option in Settings by default.
 But there’s still a way to bypass Gatekeeper and solve ‘this app is damaged’ error.
 How?
 Keep reading to know.

 A Little Flashback

 In previous versions of Mac OS X (now simply macOS), there used to be three options under Settings > Security & Privacy > General.
 The “Allow apps downloaded from:” area had options, namely: App Store, App store and identified developers, and Anywhere.

-As the last option is missing from settings, you’ll need to run a command in Terminal to loosen up Gatekeeper security of macOS Sierra.
-This will add the ‘Anywhere’ option back to where it used to be -allowing you to run apps downloaded from the internet.
+As the last option is missing from settings, you’ll need to run a command in Terminal to loosen up Gatekeeper security of macOS Sierra and macOS Mojave.
+This will add the ‘Anywhere’ option back to where it used to be — allowing you to run apps downloaded from the internet.

 You should only allow third-party apps from developers you trust to run on your Mac.
 Mac App Store is the best way to download apps.
-If the app you wish to use isn’t available on App Store (like VLC media player), proceed with caution when you download it from the internet.
+If the app you wish to use isn’t available on App Store (like VLC media player or Skype), proceed with caution when you download it from the internet.

 To solve ‘this app is damaged’ error, simply open Terminal from Launchpad and enter the following command.